dltdojo/taichu-crypto/mdbook/src/dlt/hl-fabric-gen-proto.md

 // representation of the proposal (proposalHash) and a representation of the
 // chaincode state changes and events inside the extension field. message ProposalResponsePayload {
     // Hash of the proposal that triggered this response.
 The hash is used to
     // link a response with its proposal, both for bookeeping purposes on an
     // asynchronous system and for security reasons (accountability,
     // non-repudiation).
 The hash usually covers the entire Proposal message
     // (byte-by-byte).
-However this implies that the hash can only be verified
-	// if the entire proposal message is available when ProposalResponsePayload is
-	// included in a transaction or stored in the ledger.
-For confidentiality
-	// reasons, with chaincodes it might be undesirable to store the proposal
-	// payload in the ledger.
-If the type is CHAINCODE, this is handled by
-	// separating the proposal's header and
-	// the payload: the header is always hashed in its entirety whereas the
-	// payload can either be hashed fully, or only its hash may be hashed, or
-	// nothing from the payload can be hashed.
-The PayloadVisibility field in the
-	// Header's extension controls to which extent the proposal payload is
-	// "visible" in the sense that was just explained. bytes proposal_hash = 1;
+    bytes proposal_hash = 1;

     // Extension should be unmarshaled to a type-specific message.
 The type of
     // the extension in any proposal response depends on the type of the proposal
     // that the client selected when the proposal was initially sent out.
 In
     // particular, this information is stored in the type field of a Header.
 For
     // chaincode, it's a ChaincodeAction message
     bytes extension = 2;
 }

 // An endorsement is a signature of an endorser over a proposal response.
 By